ILoveSpeccy/NB3000AL-HostFirmware/README.md

 Now start the Altium Designer and automatic firmware update will start.
 Click on "next" button, select new firmware (bin\Firmware.bin in this repository) and click "next" again.
 Update process will take a few minutes.
 Done!

 Don't forget to remove the "Platform upgrade enable" jumper.
+The board should be switched off and on again.

 Now the driver should be installed.
 I used Zadig 2.5 (https://zadig.akeo.ie) to install WinUSB driver.